Phil Kessel on gold-medal winning sister Amanda: 'I'm very proud of her'

 That he had to be at work just a few hours later didn't stop Phil Kessel from staying up late Wednesday night.

-Going to be bed well past 2 a.m. was well worth the wait for the Penguins forward – after all, how many chances does one get to watch a sibling with an Olympic gold medal?
+Going to be bed well past 2 a.m. was well worth the wait for the Penguins forward.
+After all, how many chances does one get to watch a sibling win an Olympic gold medal?

 "Obviously, I was nervous," Phil Kessel said of watching Team USA's 3-2 shootout win against Canada in South Korea .
 "It was a tight game."

-Amanda Kessel had a game-saving shootout goal in the victory, the American women's first in the Olympics against the northern rivals since they claimed the first women's hockey Olympic gold in 1998.
+Amanda Kessel had a game-saving shootout goal in the victory, the American women's first in the Olympics against their northern rivals since they claimed the first women's hockey Olympic gold in 1998.

-The Canadians had won the past four Olympic gold medals – including 2014 in Sochi, Russia, when Amanda and Team USA blew a late lead to lose in overtime in Canada.
+The Canadians had won the past four Olympic gold medals, including 2014 in Sochi, Russia, when Amanda and Team USA blew a late lead to lose in overtime in Canada.
 The roles were reversed Thursday, with the Americans coming back from a third-period deficit.

 Media: "Do you like the shootout to determine who wins the gold medal?"Phil Kessel: "I mean, I liked it last night [laughs]." pic.twitter.com/fKtTRkD9pI— Pittsburgh Penguins (@penguins) February 22, 2018

-The triumph was especially sweet for Kessel, who'd missed about two years of comnpetitive hockey because of a concussion.
+The triumph was especially sweet for Amanda Kessel, who'd missed about two years of competitive hockey because of a concussion.

 "I'm very proud of her," Phil said.
 "She missed a lot of time with her concussion and stuff.
 And to be able to win a gold medal, it's a special accomplishment and I'm really proud of her."